Nandakumar-007/Cafeteria-Food-Ordering-and-Management-System/README.md

 An Android-based food ordering app for cafeterias enabling users to browse menus, place orders, make secure payments, and track order history.
-Built using Java, XML, SQLite, and Android Studio with features for users, admins, and managers.
+Built using PHP, Java, XML, SQLite, and Android Studio with features for users, admins, and managers.